amkalsi/monojet/README.md

 ### (1) MadGraph: Feynman diagram generation

-We want to generate the following Feynman Diagram:
+Using the model linked above, we want to generate feynman diagrams for the final state (*N*,*u*,*b*) where *N* is the dark matter (DM), *u* is a light jet, and *b* is a BTagged jet.
+We specifically want the following diagram to be the dominate production mode among the diagrams generated:

 ![alt text](https://github.com/athompson-tamu/monojet/blob/master/images/monojet_feyndiagram.png)